aspose-html/Aspose.HTML-Documentation/content/net/faq/_index.md

 **Q: What formats does Aspose.HTML support?**

-**A:** Out-of-the-box we support (X)HTML, SVG, EPub, MHTML and Markdown documents.
+**A:** Out-of-the-box we support (X)HTML, SVG, [EPUB](https://docs.fileformat.com/ebook/epub/), MHTML and Markdown documents.
 As a part of mentioned documents we also support CSS, JavaScript, XPath and HTML5 Canvas specifications.
 For more details, please visit [Features List](/html/net/features-list/) page.

-**Q: Can I use HTMLDocument to load EPub file format?**
+**Q: Can I use HTMLDocument to load [EPUB](https://docs.fileformat.com/ebook/epub/) file format?**

 **A:** In order to load EPUB, MHTML, SVG or other supported formats, we prepared specialized end-points and described it in the [Create Document](/html/net/creating-a-document/) guide.
 The HTMLDocument class is designed only to work with HTML files.